sebbekarlsson/vpm/README.md

 > And the plugin will be removed.

+## List installed plugins
+> You can also list currently installed plugins using the `list` command:

+    vpm list plugins

+    ...

 ## Installation
 > To install `vpm`, simply clone down this repository and inside; run: